Join Our Facebook Group-

 Sanders County Conservation Districts want to attract more beneficial pollinators to our county, and we need your help.
 You can participate in the pollinator initiative and receive FREE SEED for multiple sized plots!

-We have pollinator friendly seed mixes complete with beautiful flower species specifically for Western Montana and now we need you to help us plant it!
+We have our 2025 SCPI Western MT Wildflower Mix Species List created for Western MT and now we need you to help us plant it!
 We will help you with preparation of your garden plot, planting the seeds, and provide the seed for FREE!
-Seed will be provided for plots 100 to 700 square feet.
 Site preparation is required prior to planting with an expectation that the pollinator garden will be managed and tended to over time.
 Whether you are a backyard enthusiast or a large-scale agricultural producer, we’d love to work with you to improve pollinator habitat on your property.

 Why plant flowers that are beneficial to insects in your backyard?
 What has been the decline in pollinator species in general?
 In Montana?